Azure/AvereSDK/docs/installation.md

 Ensure that the Python installation has the latest versions of the API library for your cloud provider:

-* Boto AWS API library if using AWS
 * Azure Python SDK if using Azure
-* Google API client library if using GCE

 This command can be used with any of the three cloud providers to install the needed library.